This tutorial will review the Brother Scan N Cut and Cricut cutting machines. These machines are all amazing however, which one will suit your needs?

 All machines covered in this comparison are a great choice for your DIY projects.

-Negative aspects of the Scan N Cut and Cricut
+Comparison aspects of the Scan N Cut and Cricut

 Summary – which one for you Scan N Cut or Cricut

 This is a hard decision and one many new crafters looking to purchase a cutting machine struggle with.
-I (Sue) am a HUGE fan of the Brother Scan N Cut as I love the additional scanning abilities, stand alone functionality and the LED screen.
+I (Sue) am a HUGE fan of the Brother Scan N Cut as I love the additional scanning abilities, stand-alone functionality, and the LED screen.
 However, Cricut machines are a great option too and really easy to use.

 The issue is… the cutting machines covered in this blog ALL have great features.